-The production of cakes, puff pastries, creams, and soufflés are the results of the application of techniques and skills gained through the study of this course.
+The production of cakes, breads, puff pastries, creams, and soufflés are the results of the application of techniques and skills gained through the study of this course.
 Emphasis will be placed on the preparation and presentation of petit fours and cakes.
 Course offering: As needed.
 Prerequisites: HS237, HS245

-- 1. Demonstrate positive work ethic using practical recipes in the pastry kitchen Patisserie for the production of cakes, puff pastries, creams, and soufflés, for impressive plate presentations that incorporates techniques that utilize the tools needed to produce pastries. - 2.
-Perform skills and tasks associated with the culinary field of patisserie through skill development and application of techniques under pressures associated with the demands in a professional pastry production kitchen. - 3.
+- Demonstrate positive work ethics using practical recipes in the pastry kitchen patisserie for the production of cakes, puff pastries, creams, and soufflés, for impressive plate presentations that incorporate techniques that utilize tools needed. - 2.
+Perform skills and tasks associated with the culinary field of patisserie through skill development and application of techniques associated with the demands in a professional pastry production kitchen. - 3.
 Interpret the fundamentals of Patisserie food service, as emphasis will be placed on the preparation and presentation of the different varieties of pastries.